simtel12/zip-signer/zipsigner-lib/trunk/README.txt

 This project currently depends on other libraries:

+- zipio-lib, an alternate API to java.util.zip.* for reading and writing zip files.
+This library allows entries to be copied directly from the input to output without de-compressing and re-compressing.
+It also zip-aligns to 4 byte boundaries by default.

 - kellinwood-logging-lib, a small platform-independent logging framework.
 In order to troubleshoot during development I needed to have zipsigner-lib run on both Android and my desktop JRE so I could